 Deferred primary school entry

-In Scotland almost all children aged between 4 and a half and 5 years old enroll in primary school at the start of the autumn term.
+In Scotland almost all children aged between four and a half and five years old enroll in primary school at the start of the autumn term.

-However you can delay entry if a child has not turned 5 by the date the school commences in August.
+However you can delay entry if a child has not turned five by the date the school commences in August.

-- Children who turn 5 in the January or February following the School commencement date are guaranteed an additional funded year in Early Learning and Childcare should their parents or carers wish them to have this.
+- children who turn five in the January or February following the School commencement date are guaranteed an additional funded year in Early Learning and Childcare should their parents or carers wish them to have this

 Applications for children born before 1 January are considered by an enrolment panel who will, in all cases, seek to promote the best interests of the child.
 The views of parents, carers and if appropriate support staff from other agencies will contribute to the decision.